EdoardoMonteleoni/Website-Scraping-for-a-Competitor-Price-Analysis/README.md

 # Scrape-an-Online-Parking-Booking-Platform-With-R
-_Web scrape a book parking comparison website for a data-driven pricing strategy_
+_Web scrape a book parking comparison website for a data-driven pricing strategy in the travel/tourism industry_

 ## Business Understanding